Meet the Educators Who Saved A Pandemic School Year

 The first episode of the show, tailored to kindergartners through second-graders, would air in two weeks.
 Zambrano-Armijos, a family-support specialist, was selected because of her expertise in early-childhood education, and under Fox’s leadership, she and several other educators were tasked with producing the show, SF Loves Learning, to air on the local KTVU Plus channel and to stream on YouTube.

-To get it done, Zambrano-Armijos says, they “called on the city.”
-The city responded, with government and cultural institutions helping to provide material for lessons.
+The Bay Area Discovery Museum and California Academy of Sciences provided segments about natural science.
+The San Francisco Ballet and the Physical Education Office partnered to produce daily activities to get kids moving.
+The public library, school librarians and local authors helped tape read-alouds, and the local San Francisco government helped by filming academic segments in the district’s library.
+Jerel Baldomero, a policy analyst for the district, agreed to edit because he had prior knowledge of cutting video, even though he was on the East Coast.

 “We were just living hour by hour, just trying to get it done.
 It was insane,” says Zambrano-Armijos, 39.
 All the while, each team member worked a regular day job.
 But they got it done.
 The show ended up running for three seasons, longer than anyone expected.

 “I [taught] a second-grade class by day and the rest of San Francisco by night,” says Jade Meza, 27, Season 3’s daily teacher.
 There are no plans for a Season 4, but many episodes are online, and some teachers are planning to incorporate segments from them into their lesson plans.
 And Zambrano-Armijos hopes all that hard work will keep educating kids for years to come. —M.C.

 Amanda Breheny, Spanish teacher | Queensbury, N.Y.